Italy 10 Days or 14 Days: Itinerary Ideas

 View of St. Peter’s Basilica

 Want more time in the Vatican?
-Check this list of organized tours here!
+See organized Vatican tours !

 Lodging: Luxury Apartment Campo de Fiori